falcosecurity/libs/test/vm/README.md

 > Target `vm-kernel`.
 Done as part of `vm-init` target.

-Extract kernel headers for each kernel into a new sub directory.
-Extracted kernel headers are only needed for bpf and kmod.
-They won't be needed for modern_bpf.
+Extract the kernel headers for each kernel into a new subdirectory.
+These extracted kernel headers are only required for `bpf` and `kmod`.
+They are not necessary for `modern_bpf`.

 ```bash
 libs/test/vm/build/headers_extracted/ # extracted kernel headers (not applicable for modern_bpf)
 ```

-For example extracted kernel headers look like the directory structure below and `5.15.59-051559-generic` and `5.19.0-1.el7.elrepo.x86_64` would be `uname -r`.
+For example, the extracted kernel headers directory structure may look like the following:

 ```bash
 ├── 5.15.59-051559-generic